 The Android OS that Ouya uses states that it is OTG compatible however when I use a OTG Cable in the secondary debug port of the Ouya I get nothing!

 Above is the pin-out schematic of that an OTG cable (On the Go) looks like.
-The major difference is pins 4 and 5 in the mini-USB are bridged to let android based smart phones know that you are not plugging in a data cable for your android OS to transmit data from your android to a destination device like a your PC.
-But you are in fact pulling data from a device to your android such as a keyboard or USB thumb drive.
+The major difference is pins 4 and 5 in the mini-USB are bridged to let android based smartphones know that you are not plugging in a data cable for your android OS to transmit data from your android to a destination device like your PC.
+But you are in fact pulling data from a device to your androids such as a keyboard or USB thumb drive.

-I thought it would be really nice to have two devices hooked up the Ouya so that I don’t need to carry around a hub for those rare times like 8-player bombsquad.
+I thought it would be really nice to have two devices hooked up the Ouya so that I don’t need to carry around a hub for those rare times like the 8-player bomb squad.
 But it looks like I have no choice but to do that.